 If you’re craving something sweet after dinner, try eating fresh fruit instead of sugary desserts like ice cream or pie.
 If you do choose to eat sweets during the sugar detox, then make sure that it’s no more than 100 calories and stick to fruits like berries that are lower in sugar compared to other options.

-Like caffeine withdrawal, stress can make it difficult for people dealing with a sugar detox because they may find themselves eating sugary snacks out of boredom rather than hunger.
+Like caffeine withdrawal, stress can make it difficult for people dealing with sugar detox because they may find themselves eating sugary snacks out of boredom rather than hunger.
 To help manage stress levels, try taking up meditation or yoga if you don’t already have an exercise routine in place.
 Also, try scheduling some time to relax each day either by watching your favorite show or getting a massage.

 Get Enough Sleep